What do banks do?

 What is Private Banking and Wealth Management?

-Individuals with substantial wealth often have complex financial arrangements, and want to make sure that their asset portfolios are generating the best possible returns.
+Individuals with substantial wealth often have complex financial arrangements and want to ensure that their asset portfolios are generating the best possible returns.
 They’ll work with a specialist advisor at a bank with in-depth knowledge of financial markets and investment opportunities who will understand their perspective and help them reach their goals.

-Wealth managers work in a consultative way, getting advice from appropriate experts and offering appropriate products and solutions.
+Wealth Managers work in a consultative way, getting advice from experts and offering appropriate products and solutions.

 What would you like to see?